11ty/11ty-website/src/blog/2021-10-06-jamstack-survey-2021.md

 Of note:

-> Major frameworks, where the cut-off is at least 10% usage, and then minor frameworks
+> Major frameworks, where the cut-off is at least 10% usage

-Eleventy is classified as a “major framework” here, which is huge news.
-Our usage has bypassed Vite, Svelte, Hugo, Preact, and Jekyll in the Jamstack world!
+Eleventy is classified as a “major framework” here with ~17% usage, which is huge news.
+Our usage is beyond that of Vite, Svelte, Hugo, Preact, and Jekyll in the Jamstack world!

 > Relative newcomers Svelte and 11ty are doing very well, with 11ty continuing a strong showing despite relatively low awareness.
 Early-ish adopters, check these out.

+Astute readers might remember that [last year’s 2020 survey](/blog/jamstack-survey/) had some lovely things to say too.

 Really appreciate the support, everyone!